Kelvin229/Kelvin229/README.md

 * Web Application Developer (co-op) - [Haver & Boecker Canada](https://www.haverboecker.com/en/)
 * Technical Analyst (co-op) - [Ontario Ministry of Transportation](https://www.ontario.ca/page/careers-ontario-public-service)

-#### Achievements
-* Executive member of the Brock Cyber Security Club.
-* Won multiple first-place certificates as part of the winning team at the 3rd OPS annual Microsoft Power Platform Hackathon.

 #### Areas of interest
 In addition to web and mobile development, I am also interested in exploring other areas of software development.
 These include:
 * Artificial Intelligence and Machine Learning
 * Data Science
 * Quality Engineering